iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration.md

    Certain types of piezo sensors can generate high dynamic range velocity signals at very low frequencies using a charge-mode amplifier.
 However, MEMS sensor data is acceleration based and must be prefiltered to remove any near-DC components before the conversion to velocity.

-This is a non-straighforward mathematical process similar to the preamp stabilization time in piezo sensors, and it must be ensured that the high rejection ratio linear-phase highpass filter does not introduce ripple near the HPF cut-off frequency, which would cause distortion in the time domain signal and severe drift when integrating from acceleration to velocity.
+   > **Expert Insights**
+   > Filtering is a complex mathematical process, similar to the preamp
+   > stabilization time in piezo sensors.
+It is important to ensure that the
+   > high rejection ratio of a highpass filter does not introduce ripple or
+   > phase errors, as these can distort the time-domain signal and cause
+   > significant drift when integrating from acceleration to velocity.
+Linear
+   > phase-filters, such as multi-stage digital FIR filters, are typically
+   > used to address these challenges.

+**Data Streams**
+   Once the DC-offset is removed, the data is converted into several useful information streams in the edge server, including:

+   - **Acceleration and velocity**
+   - **RMS and Kurtosis aggregate values**
+   - **Time and frequency domain views**

 <img
   src="{{ site.baseurl }}/assets/images/vibration_processing_flow.png"